 In the 2013 film Adult World, when cisgender protagonist Amy is cleaning the bathroom, she peers through a glory hole in the stall to see Rubia, a transgender woman, using the urinal.
 The sequence is constructed around Amy’s point-of-view:

-Whatever the filmmakers’ intentions, this is an excellent encapsulation of the cisgender gaze in cinema: a cisgender person viewing a transgender person without their consent, with little regard to their humanity.
+Whatever the filmmakers’ intentions, this is an excellent encapsulation of the cisgender gaze in cinema: a cisgender person viewing a transgender person without their consent, with little regard for their humanity.
 The reverse of the hole even bears a great resemblance to a large eye, one that allows for surreptitious, boundary-violating observation of an Other.

 Laura Mulvey famously wrote that traditionally, “with their appearance coded for strong visual and erotic impact”, “women […] can be said to connote to-be-looked-at-ness“1 (italics hers).
 If that is true, then trans women in their role in dominant visual discourses can be said to connote to-be-defined-ness.
 The non-consensual definition of trans women as less-than-real women — and less-than-real people — lies at the core of the gaze imposed on trans women.
-Trans women and other gender variant people are not merely visual objects to be looked at, but their gender variance — transfemininity most of all — is a source of reevaluation, and a site of meaning creation beyond the mere erotic.
+Trans women and other gender variant people are not merely visual objects to be looked at, but their gender variance — transfemininity most of all — is a source of reevaluation and a site of meaning creation beyond the mere erotic.
 Although the issue is frequently a pull between the attractive and the repulsive — framed as a question of whether or not she is a valid source of attraction to heterosexual (cisgender) men — trans women’s bodies are a site of discourse on something much more fundamental.
 Where Mulvey hypothesized that women “tended to bring the story to a stop and capture the spectator’s gaze in excess”2, trans bodies interrupt the spectator’s look similarly, although with an entirely different effect: with a perceived incongruity in socially constructed understandings of sex and gender.
-That interruption, when materialized in cinema, turns her into something beyond object of the look: object of the (symbolic) touch, a form of nonconsensual redefinition which designates trans women as, above all, the Other, a canvas on which the rules of gender are carved.
+That interruption, when materialized in cinema, turns her into something beyond the object of the look: the object of the (symbolic) touch, a form of nonconsensual redefinition which designates trans women as, above all, the Other, a canvas on which the rules of gender are carved.

 Put another way, the movies have different ways of looking (literally) at trans women than cis women.
 My aim here is to begin an exploration of the ways in which film, through its visual language, marginalizes the transgender population by engaging in — and thus perpetuating — certain processes of misgendering, Other-ing, and cissexist lines of thought.
 And while I do not mean to suggest that the trans experience is universal (intersections like race, class, and sexuality will all create fundamentally different experiences), the manner in which cinema specifically looks at the bodies of those who fall outside cisgender norms — at least the manner discussed here — cuts across other factors.

 The opening sequence of Transamerica introduces the audience to trans woman Bree, the film’s main character.
-This introduction takes the form of a series of close up shots (17 in total) of her morning routine, shots that isolate parts parts of her body and which culminate in our first unobstructed views, of her face (shot 18) and then of her whole body (shot 19).
+This introduction takes the form of a series of close up shots (17 in total) of her morning routine, shots that isolate parts of her body and which culminate in our first unobstructed views, of her face (shot 18) and then of her whole body (shot 19).
 Julia Serano describes this sequence as “clearly designed to establish that Bree’s female identity is artificial and imitative, and to reduce her transition to the mere pursuit of feminine finery”3.
 This is true, but to an even greater extent than Serano argues.
 Because this is our first view of Bree, the effect is not just that her femaleness is deemed artificial, but her whole person.
 She is assembled, not by the medical establishment as in so many anti-trans arguments (although moments after this scene we will hear Bree describe her various surgical and medical transition procedures systematically, mirroring the visual language used here), but by the cinematic apparatus, a process that resembles, not insignificantly, the process undertaken when cisgender actors portray transgender characters.
 This piecemeal construction of transfeminine characters is not without cinematic precedents — in films like Beautiful Boxer (2004), Flawless (1999), Ma Vie En Rose (1997) and And Justice For All (1979) — but Transamerica takes it to a whole new level, turning Bree into a cinematic Frankenstein’s monster.

 A shot of Bree near the film’s end counterpoints the first sequence: Bree is seen fully naked, in a shot wide enough to encompass almost her whole body; now that her body no longer features a perceived incongruity, the camera’s gaze can proceed uninterrupted.
-The dissected, fractured nature of her body in the initial sequence gives way to full bodily possession once Bree finally fits into the binary conception of womanhood, and with that her genitals become the site of discourse on gender.
+The dissected, fractured nature of her body in the initial sequence gives way to full bodily possession once Bree finally fits into the binary conception of womanhood, and with that, her genitals become the site of discourse on gender.

 This use of the penis is not entirely surprising.
 Formal conventions hold that filmmakers should show, rather than tell; that is, to convey information as quickly and simply as possible, preferably using visual information rather than, say, dialogue.
 The genitals (a trans woman’s penis, specifically), then, become an easy form of visual communication that undoubtedly appeals to filmmakers.
 The problem is that turning trans women’s bodies — specifically, a single part of their bodies — into a vehicle for information is a form of dehumanization.